webtorrent/bittorrent-dht/README.md

 ### Simple, robust, BitTorrent DHT implementation

 Node.js implementation of the [BitTorrent DHT protocol](http://www.bittorrent.org/beps/bep_0005.html).
 BitTorrent DHT is the main peer discovery layer for BitTorrent, which allows for trackerless torrents.
+DHTs are awesome!

+Works in the browser with [browserify](http://browserify.org/) and [chrome-dgram](https://github.com/feross/chrome-dgram)!

 This module is used by [WebTorrent](https://github.com/feross/WebTorrent).

 ## install